Data Breach Policy

 Step 3: Notify and communicate

-- If the breach is assessed as an eligible data breach on the advice of the Breach Response Team, the appropriate communications messaging templates and procedures in the Data Breach Response Plan will be used to notify the Privacy Commissioner of the breach and individuals affected by the breach where required.
+- If the breach is assessed as an eligible data breach, on the advice of the Data Breach Response Team, the appropriate communications messaging templates and procedures in the Data Breach Response Plan will be used to notify the Privacy Commissioner and affected individuals where required.

-- Where ILGA is unable to notify, or where it’s not reasonably practicable to notify, any or all individuals whose personal information was the subject of the breach, ILGA will publish a notification on its website in a public notification register, and will take reasonable steps to publicise that notification.
+- Where ILGA is unable to notify, or where it’s not reasonably practicable to notify, any or all individuals whose personal information was the subject of the breach, ILGA will publish a notification on its website in a public notification register, and will take reasonable steps to publicise that notification, as required under the PPIP Act.

 In accordance with section 59O of PPIP Act, the notification will include the following specific information, if reasonably practicable: